uvd540/asteroids-odin/README.md

 You can also build a desktop executable using `build_desktop.bat/sh`.
 It will end up in the `build/desktop` folder.

+Put any assets (textures, sounds etc) you want into the `assets` folder.
+It will be merged into the web build when the emscripten compiler runs.
+It is also copied to the `build/desktop` folder when you make a desktop build.

 ## What works

 - raylib, raygui, rlgl using the default `vendor:raylib` bindings.